Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 # Vectorising code with numpy and pandas

 Your problem might be solved by using the fast way certain packages handle certain datatypes.
 Often called vectorizing.
-Take this nested for loop exampled
+Take this nested for loop example:

 ~~~
 #import packages